ophub/amlogic-s9xxx-openwrt/README.md

 ## Use GitHub Actions for Compilation

-You can modify the related personalized firmware configuration files in the [config-openwrt](config-openwrt) directory, as well as the [.yml](.github/workflows) file, customize and compile your OpenWrt firmware, and the firmware can be uploaded to `Actions` and `Releases` on github.com.
+You can modify the related personalized firmware configuration files in the [config](config) directory, as well as the [.yml](.github/workflows) file, customize and compile your OpenWrt firmware, and the firmware can be uploaded to `Actions` and `Releases` on github.com.

 1. You can view the personalized firmware configuration instructions in the [user documentation](./documents).
 The compilation process control file is [.yml](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/.github/workflows/build-openwrt.yml)
 2. New compilation: In github.com's [Action](https://github.com/ophub/amlogic-s9xxx-openwrt/actions) select ***`Build OpenWrt`***.
 Click the ***`Run workflow`*** button for one-stop firmware compilation and packaging.